mm80843/T3.5/docs/Benef/PBN__Benef_335.md

 # __Reduction in disease incidence__

-## Name of the Benefit

-Vector control tools aim to limit transmission of pathogens, reducing disease incidence and burden.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing vector control measures can lead to a reduction in both morbidity and mortality, improving the overall health and well-being of the population and potentially increasing economic productivity.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_352.md)